PaddlePaddle/models/PaddleSpeech/DeepVoice3/README.md

 #### train a part of the model

 You can also train parts of the model while freezing other parts, by passing `--train-seq2seq-only` or `--train-postnet-only`.
-When training only parts of the model, other parts should be loaded from saved checkpoints.
+When training only parts of the model, other parts should be loaded from saved checkpoint.

 To train only the `seq2seq` or `postnet`, you should load from a whole model  with `--checkpoint`and keep the same configurations.
 Note that when training only the `postnet`, you should set `use_decoder_state_for_postnet_input=false`, because when train only the postnet, the postnet takes the ground truth mel-spectrogram as input.
 Note that the default value for `use_decoder_state_for_postnet_input` is `True`.